alceu-frigeri/ufrgscca/README.md

 ## Changelog
+* Version 2.5 (this)
+    - Added PDF bookmarcks to each and every Form/Report page.
+    - Added \studentReviewerSetCase (see manual)

 * Version 2.4/2.4a (this)
     - a few typos (including [l3kernel prop check](https://github.com/latex3/latex3/issues/1460))
     - extended \studentfate possible values (see documentation).